Football - La Liga

 No hay anuncios

 “In the 70s, in a short time, several players from Madrid arrived at Espanyol: De Felipe, Marañón, Borja and Verdugo.
-That contributed to it”, says Collet, who in his time at the club also did business with the Whites: “They loaned us Lucas Vázquez, Marco Asensio... and they turned out very well.
-It was a strictly sporting issue.
-Barça perhaps didn't want to lend us players, in case they succeeded at Espanyol.
+This contributed”, says Collet, who in his time at the club also did business with Los Blancos: “They loaned us Lucas Vázquez, Marco Asensio... and they turned out very well.
+It was a strictly sporting matter.
+Barça perhaps didn't want to loan us players, for fear that they might succeed at Espanyol.
 Look what happened with Saviola: they boycotted us, they didn't allow him to come”.
-Recently, Madrid also, with the Joselu operation –they signed him from the Periquito team at a low cost to resell him–, played a dirty trick on the white-and-blues.
+Recently, Madrid also, with the Joselu operation –they signed him from the periquito team at a low cost to resell him–, played a dirty trick on the white and blues.

 Cargando